erfangc/ReactTable/README.md

-filenameToSaveAs   |String          |(default: 'table-export') The filename to use to save XLS/PDF disableInfiniteScrolling    |boolean|If true, disables infinite scrolling and uses pagination itemsPerScroll     |integer         |The number of entries to add to each "infinite scroll"
+filenameToSaveAs   |String          |(default: 'table-export') The filename to use to save XLS/PDF disableInfiniteScrolling    |boolean|If true, disables infinite scrolling and uses pagination itemsPerScroll     |integer         |The number of entries to add to each "infinite scroll" filtering          |Object          |An object which can accept the follow properties: "disable" : if set to true, filtering is disabled (defaults to false). "caseSensitive": Set to false if you want case insensitive filtering (default: true)

 ## Table Usage Example
 ```js